 At the time of writing, 31 UN members don’t recognise the state of Israel.
 Additionally, the nations of Bolivia, Mali, Mauritania, Niger, Qatar and Venezuela have suspended ties to Israel.
 Most of these nations do not want the state of Israel to exist.
 There are also several countries, most notably Egypt, that recognise the state but almost always vote against it.
 That is how far-reaching the Israeli-Palestinian conflict has become!

 The UN has chosen to oppose Israel at nearly every turn because of the influence and encouragement of all of these member states.
 On the UN security council, Israel has the support of the U.S’s power of veto and is therefore safe from most harmful resolutions, but in the general assembly the anti-Israel countries almost always win out.
 The most recent example of this was the decision to condemn the United States for recognising Jerusalem as Israel’s capital even though they have every right to claim it as their own.
 That resolution overwhelmingly passed.
 But if the UN were nicer to Israel, every Muslim majority country in the world (except Albania and a few others) would withdraw from the organisation and thus would lose all of its influence over the Muslim world.
 There would be no more peacekeepers in Syria and Iraq, no nuclear weapons inspectors in Iran, etc. To my mind, the UN has strategically chosen to alienate Israel, over dozens of others.
-As a result, most Israelis are suspcious of the UN to the extent that it is a miracle that they haven’t yet severed all ties with the organisation.
+As a result, most Israelis are rightly suspicious of the UN to the extent that it’s somewhat of a mystery why they haven’t yet severed all ties with the organisation.

 Yet it is important to remember that both the UN and the state of Israel were both founded on very similar principles: the exercise of democracy, liberty, national self-determination, as well as freedom from persecution and the respect for basic human rights.
 But the simple truth is that the vast majority of countries that oppose Israel respect none of these principles, as their actions so clearly demonstrate.
 Moreover, most of them don’t even care for an independent Palestine either.
 They just view Israel as a convenient scapegoat.
 It is tragically ironic that the UN, an organisation that has done so much good for the world, is siding with tyrannical regimes rather than a nation that clearly shares its own values!